-- Vaccination is effective in preventing COVID-19 infection - You cannot get COVID-19 from vaccination - COVID-19 vaccines do NOT contain live coronavirus - Vaccines do NOT contain any additional ingredients that are harmful to pregnant women or their babies - Other non-live vaccines
+- ✓ Vaccination is effective in preventing COVID-19 infection - You cannot get COVID-19 from vaccination - COVID-19 vaccines do NOT contain live coronavirus - Vaccines do NOT contain any additional ingredients that are harmful to pregnant women or their babies - Other non-live vaccines

-(whooping cough, influenza) are considered to be safe for pregnant women and their unborn babies.
+(whooping cough, influenza) are considered to be safe for pregnant women and their unborn babies. - If you think that you may be eligible for COVID-19 vaccination, please discuss this with your GP or midwife.